ScottWales/puppet-reviewboard/README.md

 Additionally the following optional prerequisites may be installed:

  * memcached & python-memcached for website caching
- * python-ldap for ldap authentication
- * python bindings for your database
+ * python bindings for your database (if not installed by the dbprovider)

 Usage
 -----